Nasim-Alizai/nextjs-practice-peacegl/README.md

 yarn
 ```
 <br>
-Then to have data in database we must migrate the tables and seed fake data run this commands
+Then to have data in database we must migrate the tables and seed fake data run this commands.

 ```bash
 npm run migrate:up